-- (3) This includes 95,000 shares held by a limited partnership of which W. Morris Fine is a general partner and shares joint voting and investment power over such shares with James A. Fine, Jr. Such shares are also reflected in James A. Fine, Jr.'s beneficially owned shares.
-Additionally, this includes 470 shares held by Mr. Fine's wife and 3,577 shares held by other family members. - (4) This includes 95,000 shares held by a limited partnership of which James A. Fine, Jr. is a general partner and shares joint voting and investment power over such shares with W. Morris Fine.
+- (4) This includes 95,000 shares held by a limited liability company of which James A. Fine, Jr. is a member manager and shares joint voting and investment power over such shares with W. Morris Fine.
 Such shares are also reflected in W. Morris Fine's beneficially owned shares.
-Additionally, this includes 515 shares held by Mr. Fine's wife and 1,525 shares held by other family members. - (5) This total includes 5,250 shares of Common Stock that Mr. Francis has the right to purchase under SARs that are presently exercisable or are exercisable within 60 days of April 1,2024. - (6) This total includes 5,250 shares of Common Stock that Mr. Hutson has the right to purchase under SARs that are presently exercisable or exercisable within 60 days of April 1, 2024. - (7) This total includes 5,250 shares of Common Stock that Mr. Speed has the right to purchase under SARs that are presently exercisable or exercisable within 60 days of April 1, 2024. - (8) This total includes 3,750 shares of Common Stock that Mr. Parker has the right to purchase under SARs that are presently exercisable or exercisable within 60 days of April 1, 2024. - (9) This total includes 1,875 shares of Common Stock that Ms. Coley has the right to purchase under SARs that are presently exercisable or exercisable within 60 days of April 1, 2024. - (10) This total includes 1,500 shares of Common Stock that Mr. Scott has the right to purchase under SARs that are presently exercisable or exercisable within 60 days of April 1, 2024. - (11) For purposes of calculating this total, the 95,000 shares of Common Stock owned jointly by James A. Fine, Jr. and W. Morris Fine are only counted once.
-This total includes 22,875 shares of Common Stock that all directors, nominees for director and executive officers as a group have the right to purchase under SARs that are presently exercisable or are exercisable within 60 days of April 1, 2024.
+Additionally, this includes 515 shares held by Mr. Fine's wife and 1,525 shares held by other family members. - (5) This total includes 4,500 shares of Common Stock that Mr. Francis has the right to purchase under SARs that are presently exercisable or are exercisable within 60 days of April 1,2025. - (6) This total includes 3,750 shares of Common Stock that Mr. Hutson has the right to purchase under SARs that are presently exercisable or exercisable within 60 days of April 1, 2025. - (7) This total includes 4,500 shares of Common Stock that Mr. Parker has the right to purchase under SARs that are presently exercisable or exercisable within 60 days of April 1, 2025. - (8) This total includes 4,500 shares of Common Stock that Mr. Speed has the right to purchase under SARs that are presently exercisable or exercisable within 60 days of April 1, 2025 - (9) This total includes 2,250 shares of Common Stock that Mr. Scott has the right to purchase under SARs that are presently exercisable or exercisable within 60 days of April 1, 2025. - (10) This total includes 375 shares of Common Stock that Ms. Coley has the right to purchase under SARs that are presently exercisable or exercisable within 60 days of April 1, 2025. - (11) For purposes of calculating this total, the 95,000 shares of Common Stock owned jointly by James A. Fine, Jr. and W. Morris Fine are only counted once.
+This total includes 21,375 shares of Common Stock that all directors, nominees for director and executive officers as a group have the right to purchase under SARs that are presently exercisable or are exercisable within 60 days of April 1, 2025.

-(1) The percentages are calculated based on 1,883,860 shares outstanding as of April 1, 2024, which excludes 291,676 outstanding shares held by a subsidiary of the Company.
+(1) The percentages are calculated based on 1,886,268 shares outstanding as of April 1, 2025, which excludes 291,676 outstanding shares held by a subsidiary of the Company.
 The shares held by the subsidiary are not entitled to vote at the Annual Meeting.